gnabgib/gnablib-ts/src/primitive/datetime/README.md

 - Can represent 0-59
 - Can be invalid (from an untrusted serialized source)
     - There's 4 extra values in base 2

+- Use .valueOf() for integer minutes

+- .parse() accepts any of the following:
+    - "now" (use current minute in local time)
+    - 1 digit unsigned integer (0-9) if strict=false (default)
+    - 2 digit unsigned integer, possibly zero padded (00-59)

 ### Second